gdal2xyz.py

 Description

-The gdal2xyz utility can be used to translate a raster file into xyz format. gdal2xyz can be used as an alternative to gdal_translate of=xyz, but supporting other options, for example:
+The gdal2xyz utility can be used to translate a raster file into xyz format. gdal2xyz can be used as an alternative to gdal_translate of=xyz.
+Features include:

 Show this help message and exit